maglore9900/max_headroom/README.md

 ## Prompt

 Max Headroom is the default prompt.
 If you want to make a custom prompt look in modules/prompts.py and add it there. then set the name in .env

+When you create a prompt in the prompts.py file the name of the prompt (the variable name) is what you put in the .env file, and it will be the wake word that its listening for.

+> Example: you create a new prompt and name it Ted, the new wake phrase is "Hey Ted"

 ## Alert Phrase/Wake Word